Psychiatrist tells La Loche, Sask., shooting trial teen has fetal alcohol syndrome

 The teen cannot be named because he was just shy of his 18th birthday when the shootings occurred.

-Crown prosecutor Pouria Tabrizi-Reardigan told court the teen may have panicked but carried out his plan "with stark efficiency."

-The defence has argued the teen suffers from fetal alcohol syndrome and should be sentenced as a youth.
-In June, a neuropsychologist testified for the defence that the teen had an IQ of 68, which is considered well below average.
+The defence has argued the teen suffers from fetal alcohol syndrome, doesn't have a criminal record and should be sentenced as a youth.

+"This was not a person who had a history of violence," the teen's lawyer, Aaron Fox, told court.

+The teen has said he wasn't bullied, but Fox said the youth hated school and was repeating Grade 10 for the third time.
+The teen has cognitive problems which have affected his maturity, Fox said.

 A child psychiatrist who testified for the Crown has already said the teen did not come across as being clearly developmentally delayed or slow.